-Travellers visiting Paris are often struck by the wealth of opportunities to explore the huge range of museums, palaces and chateaux that the city affords, in addition to the iconic monuments such as the Eiffel Tower and Notre-Dame.
+Travellers visiting Paris are often struck by the wealth of opportunities to explore the huge range of museums, palaces and chateaux that the city affords, in addition to the iconic monuments such as the Eiffel Tower and Notre-Dame, that suffered colossal damage from a fire.
 From the tiny museum dedicated to Rodin to the massive Louvre (the biggest in the world) and the exciting Musée d’Orsay, Paris offers a unique cultural experience that is designed to uplift the spirits and enrich the soul.
 The same is true of the contemporary features that attract visitors, such as the architecture and heritage museum that opened in 2007.

 Of course, Paris also has a very special museum reflecting the city’s style heritage: MuséePalais Galliera, described as the museum of Paris fashion.
 The permanent collection is extremely fragile, representing Parisian styles from the 18th century to the present day.
 The museum presents a series of temporary exhibitions throughout the year so as not to risk compromising its precious garments.
 Dresses from the 18th century, costumes from the 19th century, and fashion from the first half of the 20th century are supplemented by haute couture and contemporary clothing.
 For the Palais Galliera schedule, check the museum’s website for upcoming temporary exhibitions.

 Making the most of a visit to Paris